Cotton Jones: Tall Hours in the Glowstream

 On August 24, 2010, the band released their third LP, Tall Hours in the Glowstream.
 It was described as "classic country music filtered through a dream-pop haze."

 About the Game

 On August 21, 2012, the band released About the Game, a 7" record limited to only 500 copies.

 Mowing

 On November 18, 2015, Michael Nau announced his solo debut Mowing, introducing the first single "Winter Beat" via SoundCloud.
-The album was made available for pre-order, limited to only 1,000 copies, shipping on February 8, 2016.
-The album's general release date was February 19, 2016.
+The album's release date was February 19, 2016.

 Some Twist

 On June 16, 2017, Michael Nau released his second solo album Some Twist.
 AllMusic described it as a "high-humidity set for long summer days, present or imagined" and Red & Black described it as "outer space road trip music...songs that feel unreal in their otherworldliness."